 This same concept applies to the emotional and psychological pain that you will undoubtedly experience in life.
 Once you have recovered from the initial shock that the pain delivers, it is important to quiet your mind and survey the situation.
 You will only find answers when the mind is calm and focused.
 Acting as if the pain doesn’t exist will only prolong and intensify the pain, leading to more needless suffering.

 (It is crucial to point out that there is no quick fix when it comes to grieving and everyone heals at a different rate and in varying ways, using the tools that work for them.)

 As mentioned above, the only way to get through the pain is to work through it.
 Allowing yourself to feel the sadness and grief of your emotional wounds will give your heart the necessary space to heal.
 But it is vital to remember that the pain is only temporary and at some point, you must move forward.

-Likewise with physical pain … if we break a bone in our foot, there is no point in pretending everything is ok and that there is no problem!
-You have a responsibility to yourself, to get any pain in the body accessed by a medical doctor, and agree an active management plan going forward, with an end goal.
+Likewise with physical pain … if we break a bone, there is no point in pretending everything is ok and that there is no problem!
+You have a responsibility to yourself, to get any pain in the body accessed by a medical doctor, and agree on an active management plan going forward.
 Procrastinating is no good for anybody, and in the end, can cause more longterm damage.

 2. Seeking Out Support

 Although it can be beneficial to spend short periods of time alone grieving or pondering; it is important to reach out for emotional support from loved ones or specialized support groups.
 Many people also find solace in prayer and meditation.
 Whatever it takes to reach out, do it.
 No one should ever have to suffer alone.